 The successful partnership to activate Occidental Square has reaped tremendous positivity in the neighborhood.
 The transformation of this space is profound, yet physical edits, and small procedural changes can always help to enhance the use and effectiveness of the space.
 The first addition to the park is a children’s playspace, which sited toward the northern end of the park.
 There is a significant lack of children’s play equipment downtown and this will help to meet the demand.
 A new pavilion and kiosk to replace the existing kiosk in the park.
 The pavilion will be sited on the southern end of the park, near the existing kiosk.
 Pavilion construction will being in early 2020.

 Pioneer Square Park:

 Pioneer Square Park serves as a gateway from the downtown 1st Avenue commercial corridor into Pioneer Square, a primary gathering space for the neighborhood, and the starting point of several historic tours.
 The proposed design transforms the park’s residual parcels into a cohesive space that celebrates the site’s history yet responds to its urban condition.
 The park’s new bright, open platform draws people to the space for a relaxing lunch, tours, small gathering and events with greater potential for activation and engagement for all ages and abilities.
 In 2017, schematic plans were developed for Pioneer Square Park.
 Moving forward consists of elevating and fine tuning the single design for the park.
 Check out preliminary views of the design:

 Fortson Square is a small triangle on the SE corner of 2nd Ave and Yesler Way.
-This small public space will see some big changes in fall 2019 when Chief Seattle Club breaks ground to build their mixed-use affordable housing project next door to the Club’s current location.
+This small public space saw some big changes in fall 2019 when Chief Seattle Club broke ground to build their mixed-use affordable housing project next door to the Club’s current location.
 The Alliance is currently working with the City of Seattle, Chief Seattle Club and others to create a vision for a welcoming, inclusive space for all to enjoy.